-With grant funding from the Chautauqua Lake and Watershed Management Alliance, the Chautauqua Watershed Conservancy encourages and enables property owners to Starve the Algae!
-Save the Lake!
-Each summer, Chautauqua Lake is plagued by Harmful Algae Blooms (HABs) that interfere with enjoyment of the lake and that can be harmful to people, pets and wildlife.
+With grant funding from the Chautauqua Lake and Watershed Management Alliance, the Chautauqua Watershed Conservancy encourages and enables property owners to Starve the Algae & Save the Lake Each summer, Chautauqua Lake is plagued by Harmful Algae Blooms (HABs) that interfere with our enjoyment of the lake and that can be harmful to people, pets and wildlife.
 These HABs are fed primarily by nitrogen and phosphorus, two chemicals commonly found in lawn fertilizers.
 When it rains, these chemicals are carried off of lawns and into the watershed, eventually ending up in the lake.
 By reducing or eliminating the use of lawn fertilizer in the Chautauqua Lake Watershed, we can reduce the occurrence of HABs and nuisance plant growth within Chautauqua Lake.

 Choosing to give up lawn fertilizers to benefit the lake doesn’t mean giving up on a healthy, green lawn.
 By employing the right lawncare methods, property owners still can enjoy a beautiful lawn while improving the health of Chautauqua Lake and its watershed.

-To Starve the Algae!
-Save the Lake! homeowners can:
+To Starve the Algae & Save the Lake, homeowners can:

 - Set mower blades higher.
 The ideal height for a healthy lawn is 3 inches.
 Setting mower blades to this higher height allows grass to take root and grow stronger.

 - Let clippings lie.
 Rather than bagging lawn clippings, homeowners can naturally fertilize their lawns by letting clippings lie.
 As the clippings decompose, they will feed your lawn naturally.